That awkward moment when you realize,

 The most disturbing thing I learned today

-Was not in a history class on the Spanish inquisition
+Was not in a history class on the Spanish

 Or in literature where we read The Jungle